Stte/Minitalk/README.md

-Server prints PID
+- Server prints PID
-Client takes two parameters:
+- Client takes two parameters:
-	server PID
+	- server PID
-	string to send
+	- string to send
-Client sends a string to server
+- Client sends a string to server
-Once the string has been received, the server prints it and returns confirmation to client.
+- Once the string has been received, the server prints it and returns confirmation to client.

-The communication between your client and your server has to be done only using UNIX signals.
+- The communication between client and server has to be done only using UNIX signals.
-• You can only use these two signals: SIGUSR1 and SIGUSR2.
+- You can only use these two signals: SIGUSR1 and SIGUSR2.